 Smells fantastic!
 If you like smelling like a mixture of old people's soap and dead flowers.

 Okay honestly the smell isn't the best, but I don't really care about that.
 For some reason, CG still thinks its an A+ marketing strategy to give all of their powders the same horrible scent.
 I have no idea why this is, but the scent department is really lacking in basically all of their products.
 (Don't get me started on the lippes.
-For Gods sake no one wants lips that smell like plastic and cheap perfume.)
+For the love of pete no one wants lips that smell like plastic and cheap perfume.)

 The powder is really very good.
 It isn't cakey, and it leaves your skin feeling quite smooth.
 I have the shade translucent fair.
 It has some color which is what I always look for, since it really helps lighten my foundation if it is a tad too dark.
 The smell seems to be overpowering for some, but I don't mind it honestly.
 It doesn't linger, which is all I care about.
 It extends the wear of my foundations, which is really I wanted out of it.
 Some of my foundations just will not last if they are set with a pressed powder, they require a loose one.
 This does the job, and it's only like $6 or $7.

 The packaging is awful.
 Luckily, I had an ELF HD powder that was almost finished, so I put this powder into that container.

 If you don't mind the smell, and you can deal with the packaging, this is a very good loose powder.
 You can almost always find it on sale for a couple dollars cheaper, too.

 I was surprised this powder is very heavily perfumed... luckily i enjoy the smell.
 I wore it without foundation and it makes my skin smoother and less oily.